University of Central Florida

 Section: 0001 Number: 89785

 Office Hours: Click here

-Grade Distribution: I will record the assignment grades based on the percentage of the course grade during the term.
+Grade Distribution: I will record the assignment grades based on the percentage of the course grade during the term (that is, the final exam will be recorded as a grade out of 30, although it may be marked out of another number).
 The letter grade will be calculated only at the end of the course, based on full course grade.
 The distribution will be as follows:

 Each part is scheduled for roughly 2-3 weeks' duration.
 There will be readings from the reading package and the website for each of these sections.
 The topics in each part are meant to give a general idea of subjects associated with the larger concepts of place and space studies.